tdongsi/tdongsi.github.io/source/_posts/Vertica/2015-12-09-set-up-two-node-vertica-sandbox-vms-on-mac.markdown

 ---
 layout: post
-title: "Set up two-node Vertica sandbox VMs on Mac"
+title: "Set up three-node Vertica sandbox VMs on Mac"
 date: 2015-12-09 14:35:19 -0800
 comments: true
 published: false
 categories:
 - Vertica
 ---

+To work around "KSAFE 1" error.

+Database with 1 or 2 hosts cannot be k-safe and it may lose data if it crashes.

 ## Installing new Vertica